adinrh/Online-Shoppers-Purchasing-Intention/README.md

 # Online-Shoppers-Purchasing-Intention
-Data Science Assignment to aid complete analysis of online Shopping behavior
+A complete analysis with ML approachs to explore online Shopping behavior
 ---

 # Background: